 This option determines which resource solver KheTaskingAssignResourcesStage1 calls to construct the initial resource assignment.
+Its possible values are:

-If it is "none", then no solver is called: no assignments are made, and the repair stages have to find assignments as well as repair them.
-This is not likely to work well, although it is worth trying.
-If it is "most_constrained", then KheMostConstrainedFirstAssignResources (Section 12.4.2) is called.
-If it is "resource_packing", then KheResourcePackAssignResources (Section 12.4.3) is called.
-If it is "time_sweep", then KheTimeSweepAssignResources (Section 12.5.3) is called.
-If it is "auto" (the default), then one of these functions is called, depending on the model and whether there are avoid split assignments constraints.
-Finally, if it is "requested_only", then only KheSolnAssignRequestedResources (Section 12.4.1) is called.
+"none": no solver is called, so the repair stages have to find assignments as well as repair them.
+This is not likely to work well, although it makes a worthwhile test.

+"most_constrained": KheMostConstrainedFirstAssignResources (Section 12.4.2).

+"resource_packing": KheResourcePackAssignResources (Section 12.4.3).

+"time_sweep": KheTimeSweepAssignResources (Section 12.7.3).

+"auto" (the default): one of the functions just listed is called, depending on the model and whether there are avoid split assignments constraints.

+"requested_only": only KheSolnAssignRequestedResources (Section 12.4.1) is called.

+"single_test": only KheSingleResourceSolverTest (Section 12.5) is called, once for each non-empty resource type.
+This also sets rs_repair_off (see below) to true, turning off all repair.
+This option is not a serious solver, it is for testing single resource solving. "dynamic_test": only KheDynamicResourceSolverTest (Section 12.6) is called, once for each non-empty resource type.
+This also sets rs_repair_off (see below) to true, turning off all repair.
+This option is not a serious solver, it is for testing dynamic resource solving.